Woman files human rights complaint over B.C. health authority policy banning N95s - Smithers Interior News

 Although the complaint has been filed, there is no indication yet that the Tribunal will hear the case.

-Black Press has reached out to the Ministry of Health for comment.
+Black Press has reached out to the Ministry of Health for comment, but has not heard back.